tedklin/back-to-basics/README.md

 **2. There is no guarantee that any code in this repo is optimal or even correct.**

-I always attempt things myself first.
-Any code in the exercises is my own work (with reference to my primary study material) unless otherwise specified.
+Any code is my own work (with reference to my primary study material) unless otherwise specified.

 The various mini-projects in this repo (such as [*graphlib*](https://github.com/tedklin/back-to-basics/tree/master/algorithms/graphlib)) are mostly intended to be playgrounds for me to solidify the various concepts I'm learning.
 As such, rigorous testing and continuous integration are absent.
 Regardless, I still tried to maintain correctness, include thorough documentation, and adhere to standard best practices.